-C·Prep Phenol/Trizol is a supplemental kit which is used in conjunction with acid guanidinium thiocyanate-phenol-chloroform lysis buffers, such as Trizol, to improve upon this difficult but powerful RNA purification method.
+C·Prep Phenol/Trizol is a supplemental kit which is used in conjunction with acid guanidinium thiocyanate-phenol-chloroform lysis buffers, such as Trizol.
+Phenol/chloroform extraction is robust and works with nearly any sample type.

-Compared to the standard phenol/chloroform extraction, RNA yield is 30% better on average, the process time is reduced to less then 15 minutes, the method becomes easy to automate, phenol contamination is reduced which improves RNA sequencing results, and the protocol can be stopped half-way to create carbon-RNA complexes which stabilize RNA at room temperature for shipping and storage for >30 days.
+This product improves on the standard phenol/chloroform extraction method.
+RNA yield is 30% better on average because no chloroform or layer separation is needed, the process time is reduced to less then 15 minutes, the method becomes easy to automate, trace phenol contamination is eliminated which significantly improves RNA sequencing results, and the protocol can be stopped half-way to create carbon-RNA complexes which stabilize RNA at room temperature for shipping and storage for >30 days.

 |Format and Technology||Magnetic Beads; Carbon Technology|